 I just wanted to take a couple of minutes today to say that it was very enjoyable meeting all our players and parents yesterday at our first practice.
 Most of the time was spent with me asking the players to demonstrate fundamental flag football skills so I could evaluate their abilities and determine where I need to concentrate on helping them grow in their knowledge and enjoyment of the sport.
+On the flag football development side, it is my intention that at our next practice I will assign the kids into different groups so they can begin to develop the trust and confidence of playing as a team.
+As parents, please keep reenforcing the important point that flag football is a team sport and as they get better and have fun, they should be encouraged to help their playing partners so the whole team can have fun and improve.

-As I was getting to know the team, the midpractice devotional was intended to have the boys see who they are in God's eyes.
+As I was getting to know the team, the mid-practice devotional was intended to have the players see who they are in God's eyes.
 The two Scripture verses were Gen 1:1 and Psalm 139:13-14 and my focus was that the same God that created all the magnificent heavens and wonders here on earth, he created each one of them, special and gifted with talents and abilities unique to them alone.
+Also parents quiz your child on this week's Scripture Memory Verse which is Jeremiah 29:11 (ESV); "For I know the plans I have for you, declares the Lord, plans for welfare and not evil, to give you a future and a hope."